mkrzywonski/fdtracker/README.md

 # Freeze Dry Tracker

-A web application for tracking freeze-dried food batches, trays, and bags.
+A web application for tracking freeze-dried food batches.
 This tool allows you to manage the entire process, from batch creation to packaging and inventory management, with features like water removal calculation and label generation.

 ## Features